section-engineering-education/engineering-education/content/articles/index.md

 3. `Building a graphical user interface` - Graphical user interface apps expect a request to do a window portion.
 If it is pre-occupied, the window will be blank.
 In this scenario, having one thread handle the windowing system messages and requests is prudent (as well as user input).
 If an operation takes more than 0.2 seconds, it is sent to another thread.

 ### OpenMP and its use
-OpenMP is a parallel programming package for SMP (symmetric multiprocessors).
-OpenMP software threads exchange memory and data.
-OpenMP supports C, C++, and FORTRAN.
+OpenMP is an SMP programming package.
+OpenMP threads share memory and data.
+This includes C++ and FORTRAN.
 The OpenMP header file is omp.h.

 An OpenMP application's parts might be sequential or parallel.
 For example, an OpenMP program often begins with a sequential selection that sets up the environment and initializes the variables.